Dioramas Refinements

 - Oops - Major Nov.
 2019 Track Fix -

-- DCC Turnout Control Installation -
+- DCC Turnout Control Install -

 So the project turned out to be not as heavy a lift as I'd anticipated, thanks to the ME kit.
 I now will look into what would be the best adhesive to bond plastic and brass.